-The hard crack of the candy coating comes from cooking the candy until it reaches the precise hard crack stage in the candy apple recipe- 305 degrees.
-The temperature might quickly reach 305° and continue climbing, even up to 310° Do not pull the candy off of the heat early – even at 295°, your coating may not have the desired finish.
+The hard crack of the candy coating comes from cooking the sugar until the candy reaches the precise hard crack stage in the candy apple recipe- 305 degrees.
+The temperature of your candy might quickly reach 305° and continue climbing, even up to 310° Do not pull the candy off of the heat early – even at 295°, your coating may not have the desired finish.
 A sticky or chewy texture comes from candy that is not heated to a high enough temperature to remove all of the water from the candy.

 The thin layer of candy coating is a great compliment to the sweetness of apples.
 You don’t necessarily need a strongly flavored apple to compete with the candy like you might when making caramel apples.
-I like to use red delicious, gala, or rockit apples.
+I like to use red delicious, gala, rockit, or granny smith apples.

 Ha!
 This is funny after you’ve tried to bite into one of these beauties.
 That first bite can be a challenge, but the candy coating is thin.
 Bite in with your teeth and you’ll find it’s much easier than you’d think.
 Alternately, slicing the apples off the stick makes eating them a cinch.

 As the candy cools, it thickens and hardens.
-Place the saucepan back on the stovetop and heat it until it thins enough to continue dipping the apples.
+Place the saucepan back on the stovetop and heat it until it thins enough and is the perfect temperature to continue dipping the apples.

 Soaking the pan in hot water will eventually dissolve the hardened candy.
 For quicker cleanup, fill the pan with water and bring to a simmer on the stovetop until candy dissolves into the water.
 Then rinse and wash the pan as usual.

 I hope you love making this candy apple recipe as much as I did!
-Yummy with some fun thrown in!
+Yummy fall flavor with some fun thrown in!
 For more Halloween fun, you might like:

 - candy thermometer